Kasekopf/looprobot/README.md

 Minor Options:
   fax BOOLEAN - Use a fax to summon a monster.
 Set to false if the faxbots are offline. [default: true] [setting: looprobot_fax] lgr - Pull a lucky gold ring.
-If pulled, it will be equipped during many combats. [default: false] [setting: looprobot_lgr] profitFamiliar - Use free familiar turns for familiar related profits. [default: false] [setting: looprobot_profitFamiliar] pvp - Break your hippy stone at the start of the run. [default: false] [setting: looprobot_pvp] wand - Always get the zap wand. [default: false] [setting: looprobot_wand] forcelocket - Always equip the combat lover's locket, in order to get monsters inside quickly. [default: false] [setting: looprobot_forcelocket]
+If pulled, it will be equipped during many combats. [default: false] [setting: looprobot_lgr] profitfamiliar - Use free familiar turns for familiar related profits. [default: false] [setting: looprobot_profitFamiliar] pvp - Break your hippy stone at the start of the run. [default: false] [setting: looprobot_pvp] wand - Always get the zap wand. [default: false] [setting: looprobot_wand] forcelocket - Always equip the combat lover's locket, in order to get monsters inside quickly. [default: false] [setting: looprobot_forcelocket]